linker3000/Z80-Board/README.md

 The I/O circuit is very similar to the digital I/O port of the RC2014 Z80 kit: https://rc2014.co.uk/modules/digital-io/

 **Note:** (02-Sep-2018) I have reworked this port and the design has changed; I will update these notes later.
 If anyone really is following this board design and making their own, contact me for preliminary advice.
-The port wired as per the RC2014 design will work, but it overlaps with the SIO chip at address $00 and can affect operation of serial port A. The new port is at address $08 and is controlled from the GAL (which is now a 22V10) so the 74x138 decoder is not needed.
+The port wired as per the RC2014 design will work, but it overlaps with the SIO chip at address $00 and can affect operation of serial port A. The new port is at address $08 and is controlled from the GAL (which is now a 22V10) so the 74x138 decoder is not needed, and only 2 diodes are used for address control (on the GAL).

 The port comprises: